In this article

 With this data, you know your total current and long-term assets as well as debt and liabilities.
 You can add your current and long-term assets together to determine your total assets.
 You can also add your current and long-term liabilities together to determine your total liabilities.

-Calculate equity ratio
+3. Calculate equity ratio

 Determine your startup’s equity ratio by dividing the total shareholders’ equity by the total value of assets in the company.
 This ratio tells you what percentage of the company is funded by stakeholders and what percentage is funded by debt.
-The closer this ratio is to 100%, the better for the company and its stakeholders.

-Prepare the balance sheet
+4. Prepare the balance sheet

 Take action and drive financial success for your startup

 Why wait?
-Start working on your balance sheet now to drive financial success for your startup.
-Also, consider other financial documents, like cash flow statements and income statements, to get the full financial picture of your company.
-You can even harness the power of artificial intelligence to simplify and speed up the process.
+Start working on your balance sheet now to drive financial success for your startup or small business.
+Also, consider other financial statements to help you create comprehensive financial projections and get the full financial picture of your company.